Nick Fortes Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 18th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 19th in the league.

-- The Padres have a 4.01 team ERA that ranks 10th among all league pitching staffs.
+- The Padres have a 3.98 team ERA that ranks 10th across all league pitching staffs.

-- Padres pitchers combine to give up 59 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- His most recent appearance was on Thursday against the Washington Nationals, when the lefty tossed five innings, surrendering one earned run while allowing four hits.
+- In his most recent time out on Friday against the New York Yankees, the righty went 6 1/3 innings, allowing one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.